Pi-erren/simplified-shell/README.md

 path
 ```
 ### Functionalities
-* Dash can handle standard redirection '<'
+* Dash can handle standard input '<' and output '>' redirection from and to a file

 si erreur getline pas déclaré
 il faut rajouter: